TheJare/FiredemoHTML5/README.md

-This is a direct port of my old Firedemo effect
+This is a direct port of my old Firedemo effect.
 Made to celebrate the 20th anniversary :)

 (C) 2013 by Javier Arevalo